top of page

-While working on a recent client onboarding presentation for a tech startup, our client Ethan, asked us a question that struck a chord.
-He wanted to know,
+While working on a client onboarding presentation for a tech startup, our client Ethan asked a question that stuck with us:

-“How can we create a presentation that immediately captures the client’s attention while also setting the right expectations for our collaboration from day one?”
+“How do we create a presentation that grabs attention and sets the right expectations from day one?”

-“The key is to make it clear and compelling, showing the client what’s in it for them right from the start.”
+“Make it clear, compelling, and show the client what’s in it for them; right from the start.”

-In this blog, we’ll talk about why a client onboarding presentation matters, how to craft one that sets the tone for success, and the mistakes to avoid in the process.
+In this blog, we’ll break down why a client onboarding presentation matters, how to create one that actually works, and what mistakes to avoid along the way.

 Why Your Client Onboarding Presentation Isn’t Just “Another Deck”